Baby teeth aren’t temporary, they create the permanence of how your child’s dental health will be for the future.

 What if you don’t take care of your child’s primary teeth?

 If you don’t take good care of your child’s baby teeth, not only are you setting a bad example, you might be doing damage to their permanent ones.
-If a child gets a cavity early on without care, it will lead to pain and can ultimately result in an infection that can hurt the permanent teeth that are waiting below.
+If a child gets a cavity early on without care, it will lead to pain and can ultimately result in an infection that could hurt the permanent teeth waiting below.

 If an infection sets in, a child’s immune system might not be capable of fighting it, which can lead to serious consequences if left undetected.